|

 Chaka Chawasarira matepe

-Rich Goodhart sanza (copy of Collin Walcott's sanza, which
+Rich Goodhart sanza (copy of Collin Walcott's sanza,

-is a kondi from Sierra Leon)
+which is a kondi from Sierra Leon)

-Ugandan budongo, Shona mbira dza vadzimu in various tunings
+Ugandan budongo, Shona mbira dza vadzimu

-by Shona makers Newton Gwara & Sam Bvure, and 15 lamellae
+in various tunings by Shona makers Newton Gwara & Sam

-nyunga nyunga (karimba) of the Zimbabwe College of Music.
+of the Zimbabwe College of Music.

 NSR: Collin Walcott's

-sanza playing with the group Codona is on the tune “Mumakata”
+sanza playing with the group Codona is on the tune

-on the CD Codona and also on “Hey Da Ba Doom”
+“Mumakata” on the CD Codona and also

-on Codona 3.
-With the group Oregon, he plays it
+the group Oregon, he plays it on "Buzzbox" on

-It's in a pretty low E tuning (E, F# A, B, D, E, F#, A).
+the CD In Performance.
+It's in a pretty low E tuning

-There is a picture of his instrument on my website in the
+(E, F# A, B, D, E, F#, A).
+There is a picture of his instrument

-gallery marked sanza.
-The can with the strap is his axe.
+can with the strap is his axe.

 KM: About Collin's tuning: If you

-start on D it is D E F# A B --- the major pentatonic scale.
+start on D it is D E F# A B—the major pentatonic scale.

 BUT the tuning does not have a complete D to D major pentatonic,